duminghui1985/dezoomcamp-climate-project/README.md

 ## 1. Problem Description

 ### **Overview**
-Since the 1960s, the global population has experienced unprecedented growth.
-Simultaneously, the issues of rising global temperatures and deteriorating climate conditions have increasingly entered the public consciousness, becoming some of the most critical challenges of our time.
+Since the late 20th century, the global population has grown at an unprecedented rate.
+At the same time, rising temperatures and climate change have become some of the most urgent challenges facing the world today.

-This project aims to analyze global population data and land temperature records between **1960 and 2013**.
-By integrating these two distinct datasets, the pipeline seeks to uncover the historical correlation between human population surges and climate shifts, while providing a granular view of how these trends vary across different nations and regions.
+This project analyzes global population data and land temperature records from 1960 to 2013.
+By combining these two datasets, we aim to uncover the link between human population growth and climate shifts across different countries and regions.

 ### **The Challenges**
 To perform a meaningful global analysis, several data engineering obstacles had to be overcome:

-1.  **Data Fragmentation & Instability:** Historical climate records (Berkeley Earth) and socio-economic indicators (World Bank) reside in separate repositories.
+*  **Scattered Data:** Historical climate records (Berkeley Earth) and populatioh records (World Bank) reside in separate repositories.
 Relying on live third-party platforms for large-scale analysis is often unstable and prone to authentication or path changes.
-2.  **Structural Heterogeneity:**
-    *   **Wide vs. Long Format:** The raw population data is provided in a "Wide Format" (where each year is a separate column), which is unsuitable for relational joins or time-series visualization.
-    *   **Temporal Granularity:** Temperature records are provided as monthly observations, while population data is recorded annually.
+*  **Format Mismatch:** The population data uses "Wide Format" (years as columns), which is hard to analyze, while temperature data is recorded monthly instead of annually.
-3.  **Entity Resolution (Naming Inconsistency):** Different data sources use varying naming conventions for countries (e.g., *"Russia"* vs. *"Russian Federation"* or *"Vietnam"* vs. *"Viet Nam"*).
-Without a mapping strategy, a standard join would result in significant data loss.
+*  **Naming Inconsistency:** Different sources use different names for the same country (e.g., "Russia" vs. "Russian Federation").
+Without a fix, much of the data would be lost during merging.
-4.  **Analytical Performance at Scale:** Processing over 50 years of global records across 200+ countries requires an optimized storage strategy.
-Without physical optimization, interactive dashboarding on raw tables would be slow and cost-inefficient.
+*  **Slow Performance:** Processing over 50 years of data for over 200 countries is slow.
+Without optimization, creating dashboards would be expensive and laggy.

 ### **The Solution**
-This project implements an end-to-end **Cloud Data Pipeline** to transform raw, siloed data into a highly optimized "Single Source of Truth."
+This project implements an end-to-end Cloud Data Pipeline to transform raw, messy data into a clean "Single Source of Truth."

 **Key technical solutions provided by this pipeline:**
-*   **Orchestrated Ingestion:** Using **Kestra** to automate the retrieval of data from a reliable GitHub mirror and ingest it into a **Google Cloud Storage (Data Lake)**.
+*   **Orchestrated Ingestion:** Using Kestra to automate the retrieval of data from a reliable GitHub mirror and ingest it into a Google Cloud Storage (Data Lake).
-*   **Advanced Transformation:** Utilizing **dbt** to execute complex SQL logic:
+*   **Advanced Transformation:** Using dbt to execute complex SQL logic:
-    *   **Unpivoting** the population wide-table into a normalized long-table format.
+    *   Unpivoting the population wide-table into a normalized long-table format.
-    *   **Aggregating** monthly temperature records into annual averages.
+    *   Aggregating monthly temperature records into annual averages.
-*   **Standardization via Seeds:** Implementing a robust **ISO-3166 mapping strategy** using dbt seeds to ensure 100% data integrity across heterogeneous sources.
+*   **Standardized Mapping** Implementing a robust ISO-3166 mapping strategy using dbt seeds to ensure country names match perfectly across all datasets.
-*   **Data Warehouse Optimization:** Delivering a **BigQuery Data Mart** specifically optimized with **Yearly Partitioning** and **Country-level Clustering**.
-This ensures sub-second query performance for the final **Looker Studio** dashboard while minimizing cloud processing costs.
+*   **Data Warehouse Optimization:** Organizing the final data in BigQuery using "Partitioning" and "Clustering."
+This ensures the Looker Studio dashboard loads in under a second and keeps cloud costs low.
+<br><br>

 ## 2. Dataset Description